ptsteadman/notebook/other/fb_status_drafts.md

 2) Writing can always fall flat.
 Seductive writing is very temporal and subjective.
 Not much is universally seductive.
 Seductive writing can be bad, or it can be good.

+Many people have asked me what my secret is.
+My secret is that I get pumped up for *everything* that I do.
+In 2016, with a decent stack of genetics, environment, and consistent effort, it is possible to be happy virtually all of the time.
+If you build your life on top of robust systems, like Soylent, Adderall, TalkSpace, SoulCycle, Ketamine, GitHub, and Harvest, almost nothing can ruin your life, except for a few thorny edge and corner cases.
+But those are what make life beautiful :).